geeaqui/sdet-test/README.md

  Bellow are the Different features that were tested in order to test all the endpoint that Version 2 of the Rest Countries API had to offer

-1. All Countries : "I want to view all of the countries in the world So that I can then choose which country to see further details about that country"
+1. All Countries : "As a user I want to view all of the countries in the world So that I can then choose which country to see further details about that country"
+2. Get Country By Name : "As a user I want to search country by name So that I can see further details about that country"
+3. Get Country by Country Code : "As a user I want to view country by its country code So that I can see further details about that country"

 ## Installation